gonverissimo/gonverissimo/README.md

 Originally from Setúbal, I have spent the last four years studying in Évora.
 I have ambitious goals for my future and always approach life with a positive mindset.
 I aspire to travel the world, experiencing new cultures and customs along the way.

-- 🎓 Todos os meus projetos realizados ao longo do meu curso estão disponíveis em [University](https://github.com/goncalofverissimo/University)
+- 🎓 All of my projects done throughout my degree are available at [University](https://github.com/goncalofverissimo/University)
 - 📚 There you can check some projects I've done out of the degree [projects](https://github.com/goncalofverissimo/projects)